 The program begins with the hospital discharge process.
-Our Home Monitoring Program Nurse Clinician Coordinator facilitates the arrangements for home care and provides supportive individualized education to each family.
+Our Home Monitoring Program facilitates the arrangements for home care and provides supportive education to families.
 Each family is given individualized "When to call" parameters as well as 24/7 contact phone numbers.
-The program's nurse coordinator keeps close contact with each family and remains available for assistance.
-Should any concern or problem arise, early intervention is promptly initiated.

 Brinley, age 2, was enrolled in the Home Monitoring Program between surgeries to treat tricuspid atresia and transposition of the great artery with ventricular septal defect.

 If your child has been referred to the home monitoring program at Cook Children's and you have questions or concerns, please call Cook Children's Heart Center at 682-885-2140.